loda-lang/loda-programs/programs/oeis/list2.md

 * [A201630](http://oeis.org/A201630) ([L11 program](A201630.asm)): a(n) = a(n-1)+2*a(n-2) with n>1, a(0)=2, a(1)=7.
 * [A201722](http://oeis.org/A201722) ([L16 program](A201722.asm)): Number of n X 1 0..4 arrays with rows and columns lexicographically nondecreasing and no element equal to the number of horizontal and vertical neighbors equal to itself.
 * [A201874](http://oeis.org/A201874) ([L19 program](A201874.asm)): Number of zero-sum -n..n arrays of 3 elements with first and second differences also in -n..n.
+* [A201975](http://oeis.org/A201975) ([L19 program](A201975.asm)): Number of n X 2 0..3 arrays with rows and columns lexicographically nondecreasing read forwards and nonincreasing read backwards.
 * [A202018](http://oeis.org/A202018) ([L13 program](A202018.asm)): a(n) = n^2 + n + 41.
 * [A202195](http://oeis.org/A202195) ([L13 program](A202195.asm)): Number of (n+2) X 3 binary arrays avoiding patterns 001 and 101 in rows and columns.
 * [A202207](http://oeis.org/A202207) ([L09 program](A202207.asm)): a(n) = 3*a(n-1) - a(n-2) + a(n-3) with a(0)=1, a(1)=2, a(2)=5.